Parkin, Arkansas

 Parkin is a city in Cross County, Arkansas, United States, along the St. Francis River.
 The population was 1,105 at the 2010 census, down from 1,602 in 2000.
+In the 2020 census, it dropped further to 794 people.
 Due to the recent population loss, a large segment of the downtown area has many abandoned and boarded-up buildings.
 The town has recently become known as a speed trap.